 In every exhibition, the museum examines history from a special angle, and often from a completely unique and new perspective.
 It's not just the thematically broad spectrum of the exhibitions that makes them so special - past exhibitions have covered topics such as the terror of the Rote Armee Fraktion, expellees, football/soccer or wine.
 They are also consistently aligned with the principle of the Permanent Exhibition: artifacts and stageing build a unique narrative.
 The Haus der Geschichte engages prestigious designers to ensure that this is successfully achieved.

 InGe - The Interactive platform for your (hi)story

 The multi-media guide in the House of History Baden-Württemberg can be accessed on your own mobile or on a loan unit.
 The mobile web-app offers exciting stories about exhibits and themes of the museum in German, English and French.

 Additional Museums: The Haus der Geschichte Baden-Württemberg has additional seven museums on historic sites in southwestern Germany.

-In addition to the memorial for Hitler's would-be assassin Claus von Stauffenberg and his brother Berthold in Stuttgart, the Haus der Geschichte Baden-Württemberg has also designed and established permanent exhibitions in other parts of the state: The Museum "Hohenasperg - A German Prison" in Asperg (Ludwigsburg district), the Erzberger Memorial in Münsingen-Buttenhausen (Reutlingen district), the Museum on the History of Christians and Jews in Laupheim (Biberach district), the exhibition in the former Haigerloch synagogue (Zollernalb district) and the Turenne Museum in Sasbach (Ortenau district).
+In addition to the memorial for Hitler's would-be assassin Claus von Stauffenberg and the former Gestapo headquarter "Hotel Silber" in Stuttgart, the Haus der Geschichte Baden-Württemberg has also designed and established permanent exhibitions in other parts of the state: The Museum "Hohenasperg - A German Prison" in Asperg (Ludwigsburg district), the Erzberger Memorial in Münsingen-Buttenhausen (Reutlingen district), the Museum on the History of Christians and Jews in Laupheim (Biberach district), the exhibition in the former Haigerloch synagogue (Zollernalb district) and the Turenne Museum in Sasbach (Ortenau district).